houkunlin/Database-Generator/doc/plugin/description.md

 When the plugin is run for the first time, a generator directory will be created in the current directory to store the information required by the plugin.
 The generator/templates directory contains the code template files that need to be generated.

+This plugin supports `beetl`/`freemarker`/`velocity` code templates of three template engines.
+You can choose which template engine to use for the file suffix (`btl`/`ftl`/`vm`).
+For custom templates, please Read [Template Variable Document](https://github.com/houkunlin/Database-Generator/blob/master/doc/template-document.md) to understand the contents of related variables before custom development.

 <br><br>

 **中文** / English